sigstore/docs/content/en/cosign/keyless.md

 position: 122
 ---

 This page explains how the keyless signatures work in Cosign.
-This signature mode relies on the Sigstore Public Good Instance.
+This signature mode relies on the sigstore Public Good Instance.

 ## Quickstart